Conditional Belonging: What Minority Ethnic STEM Students Tell UK Universities

 For UK HE teams, the paper points to interventions that are less about slogans and more about daily design:

 • Treat transition points as belonging-critical moments.
 Early-stage experiences can lock in assumptions about who “belongs” in a programme or institution.
-Design induction and early assessment as confidence-building, not sorting mechanisms.
+Design induction and early assessment to build confidence, so students are more likely to participate and seek help early, especially in light of later evidence on how welcome week attendance boosts peer belonging.

 • Make academic spaces actively inclusive.
-Train staff to recognise and respond to exclusionary dynamics (including microaggressions), and embed anti-racist practice in teaching, assessment, and group work design so students can participate without self-censoring.
+Train staff to recognise and respond to exclusionary dynamics, including microaggressions, and embed anti-racist practice in teaching, assessment, and group work design so students can contribute without self-censoring.

 • Build safe routes to seek help and report issues.
 If belonging is conditional, students may avoid help-seeking when they fear being judged.
-Clear support pathways, tutor check-ins, and trusted reporting processes for exclusionary behaviour can reduce that risk.
+Clear support pathways, personal tutoring and tutor check-ins, and trusted reporting processes for exclusionary behaviour can lower that barrier and surface problems sooner.

 • Design social inclusion, not just social opportunity.
-Inclusive social spaces require practical choices (who is centred, how events are structured, what “normal” looks like) — not only more events.
-Induction activities and campus events should signal inclusion in the details, not only in messaging.
+Inclusive social spaces require practical choices about who is centred, how events are structured, and what “normal” looks like.
+Induction activities and campus events should signal inclusion in the details as well as the messaging.

 • Use student voice data to detect conditional belonging at scale.
 Ask open-text questions that invite students to describe when they feel able to participate, who they can be honest with, and what makes a space feel unsafe.
-Segment findings by student characteristics and close the loop with visible action.
+Segment findings by student characteristics, then close the loop with visible action so students can see change.

-Student Voice Analytics supports this by categorising belonging and inclusion signals in comments (alongside related themes like assessment fairness, teaching behaviours, and peer dynamics) and benchmarking how experiences differ by cohort and demographic.
+Student Voice Analytics supports this by categorising belonging and inclusion signals in comments, alongside related themes such as assessment fairness, teaching behaviours, and peer dynamics, and benchmarking how experiences differ by cohort and demographic.
+That gives teams evidence they can use to prioritise interventions and track whether conditions improve over time.

 FAQ